MaxwellGrant90/MaxwellGrant90/README.md

 -Table create statements and mock data insert statements are in a .txt file.

 ![Entity-Relationship Model](https://user-images.githubusercontent.com/88124878/127951189-8b6599ac-1d8f-4516-aa79-6d3f53a3c659.png)
 -This database focuses on entity relationships and normalization.
-It is missing employee information like addresses, contact information, and more detailed information.
+It does not contain detailed information.

 MORE PROJECTS COMING SOON!